 But there's another major reason why coaches screen your grades.
 They do so because they need to assure that you will be declared eligible by the sports-governing organizations, such as the NCAA, NAIA, or the NJCAA.

 One part of the eligibility has to do with your athletic past.
 Have you earned any money, have you played professionally, or practiced with professional teams?
-The other part of the clearing process is all about finding out whether you fulfill the academic criteria.
+The other part of the clearing process is all about finding out whether you fulfil the academic criteria (Important topic: "NCAA Core Courses").
 A high GPA indicates to the coach that there should most likely not be any issues related to passing the scholastic tests with an acceptable score.
-In fact, the higher the GPA, the worse you can do on the SAT and ACT to fulfill the minimum requirements.
+In fact, the higher the GPA, the worse you can do on the SAT and ACT to fulfil the minimum requirements.

 By bringing a high GPA to the table, coaches can lean back and almost stop worrying about your academic eligibility and instead focus on what really matters to them: your athletic achievements and skill set.

 Last but not least, your good grades will give the coaches confidence in how you'll do at college.
 Apart from sports, they have several reasons why they also want to see their athletes excel in the classroom.
 The most essential one however is because student-athletes need to maintain a certain academic level to keep their eligibility to compete for their respective college team.
-Read in one of our other articles why GPA and other academic results matter: Do Academic Results Matter for College Coaches?
+More on that in one of our other articles: Do Academic Results Matter for College Coaches?

 After all, there's nothing more frustrating for coaches than having to give important team members a break from competing, while they are still on a partial or full-ride scholarship.

-We hope you understand how valuable your efforts from your high school time can prove to be.
+We hope you understand how valuable your efforts from your time in high school can be.
 Don't miss out on this opportunity of positioning yourself both as a strong athlete and a strong, ambitious student in the classroom.
-This can really pay off for you.
-As always, please feel free to get in touch with us at firstname.lastname@example.org in case you have any further questions.
-If you liked this article, please go ahead and share it.
-It never hurts to remind people to get their grades right :)
+This can really pay off.
+And remember: Stay away from grade "C" ;)